 Design and project management of several residences in California

-Robert AM Stern, New York, NY, US, Project Manager / Project Designer
+Robert A.M.
+Stern Architects, New York, NY, US, Project Manager / Project Designer

 Direct design collaboration with Robert Stern and Partners on several high end residential and commercial projects.